-An ecommerce business, for example, will likely focus on the number of purchases that occurred as a direct result of an email.
-However, if you're interested in how many people viewed at least one product page or started a checkout after receiving an email, you can view this conversion data as well.
+An ecommerce business, for example, will likely focus on the number of purchases that occur as a direct result of an email.
+However, if you're interested in how many people view at least one product page or start a checkout after receiving an email, you can view this conversion data as well.
 This allows you to compare the impact of different campaigns across different performance standards.

 Open and Click Tracking

 Klaviyo tracks click activity by adding unique tracking information to each URL.
-This is why, when hovering over a link in a Klaviyo email, you may see the URL begin with the following:
+As a result, when hovering over a link in a Klaviyo email, you may see the URL begin with the following:

 If you see multiple opens or clicks attributed to a particular recipient, this can mean that they forwarded the email to someone else, or that they simply opened/clicked the email multiple times.